 Share a ride, save money, reduce congestion and socialise all at the same time. will help you to find people in your area who are also travelling to Tamesa.

-From 1 January 2017 at our City Campus Christchurch, Pay and Display Tamesa carparks for students will cost $4/day.
-These are located on Barbadoes Street (corner of Coventry Street) and Allen Street.
+From 1 January 2018 at our City Campus Christchurch, Pay and Display Tamesa carparks for students will cost $4.50/day.
+These are located on Barbadoes Street (corner of Coventry Street), Allen Street and Ferry Road.
 There is also a car park outside the Rakaia Centre with a rate of $2 per hour – good if you are just popping in.

 At the Woolston Campus there is limited free parking off Sullivan Ave and Ensors Road.

-In Timaru, carparks are on the street or a parking black on Arthur Street next to the Childcare Centre.
+In Timaru, carparks are on the street or a car park on Arthur Street next to the Childcare Centre.
 Ashburton Campus has off street parking.

 Disability car parking is available to mobility card holders.